 Not only can unexpected breakdowns cause decreases in productivity, but a lack of regular maintenance can also cause your equipment to slow down over time.
-After continual use, all equipment and devices will begin to deteriorate in functionality, making them less efficient and less reliable.
-While the deterioration is usually slow enough that you are not likely to notice significant changes in your equipment, it is likely that you will eventually notice a drop in production.
-However, much of this deterioration can be avoided by investing in a proper preventive maintenance plan and scheduling work orders at a right time.
-By taking proper care of your equipment you can slow down this deterioration process, which can help you to maximize productivity.
+After continual use, all equipment and devices will begin to deteriorate in functionality, making them less efficient and more unreliable.
+Although the deterioration usually proceeds slowly enough that you will not quickly see any significant changes to the equipment itself, there will be a drop on the device's performance or production sooner rather than later.

 6. Enhance Safety

-Perhaps the most important reason to invest in preventive maintenance is to enhance the safety of your facilities.
-Equipment failures can not only mean expensive repairs, but depending on the type of equipment you work with a catastrophic failure could also cause bodily harm to you and/or your employees.
+Equipment failure and malfunction can lead not only to expensive repairs but also to safety issues that could grievously harm you or your employees.
 For instance, should a worn hose that pumps hazardous materials suddenly fail, this could seriously injure a nearby operator.
-This would not only cause damage to facilities and halt production, but you would also be leaving yourself open to being sued by your employees due to your negligence.
-Preventive maintenance is then a necessity in order to ensure that you maintain a safe and efficient work environment.
+This would not only cause damage to facilities and halt production but could also leave you liable in lawsuits brought against you by employees due to your negligence.
+Preventive maintenance is thus a necessity for helping to ensure the safety and efficiency of your work environment.

 What are the cons of preventive maintenance?